adminion/off-the-record/README.md

 To start the server, run `off-the-record`

     $ off-the-record

+If you are hosting your own server in production, set `NODE_ENV=production` to make it go harder, better, faster, stronger.

 ### Enable debug output
 Off-The-Record uses [visionmeida's](https://github.com/visionmedia) [debug](https://github.com/visionmedia/debug) to display debugging information.
 To enable all Off-The-Record debug messages, set export `DEBUG` environment var to `"off-the-record*"` before starting